Morphonodepredictivemodel/morphonode/README.md

   A ***high metastatic risk*** (HMR) signature is characterized by a high risk of a **single metastasis event**, whereas a ***metastatic signature*** (MET) is typical of malignancies showing **multiple metastasis events**.
   Conversely, a ***low metastatic risk*** (LMR) signature is generally associated with non-malignant phenotypes.
-  Finally, a ***moderate malignancy risk*** (MMR) signature is the group with highest heterogeneity and requires RFC and RBM results to be characterized.
+  Finally, a ***moderate metastatic risk*** (MMR) signature is the group with highest heterogeneity and requires RFC and RBM results to be characterized.
 - **Morphonode-SP**.
 Similarity prolfiling module.
 The module searches and ranks ultrasound profiles from the given (by default, the simulated) ultrasound features dataset.
 The default function is **cosine similarity** and **5 top-similar profiles** are shown to screen.